-It’s almost a year to the date since millions of people came together in cities both big and small (shout to to Sandy Cove in Nova Scotia) to protest the inauguration of the U.S. president following one of the most virulently sexist campaigns in American politics to date.
+It’s almost three years to the date since millions of people came together in cities both big and small (shout to to Sandy Cove in Nova Scotia) to protest the inauguration of the U.S. president following one of the most virulently sexist campaigns in American politics to date.
 FLARE spoke to people participating in the event last year and asked they why there were marching.
 “Because sitting on the sidelines is no longer an option,” one woman told us.
 “To build a future that centres, listens and believes women who historically and to this day have been ignored,” another said.
 “Because our future must include all of us.”

 For many, those same sentiments still ring true.
 But for others, the fight has become even more focused.
 If you needed a little more motivation ahead of tomorrow—or just a reminder that bright sparks live among us—look no further than these incredible pillars of strength right here from one of your very own cities.

 Nasra Adem is marching in Edmonton

 “Last year many of us witnessed what is possible when we remember we are all responsible for each other.
 We witnessed the magnitude of feminine strength, solidarity and badassery.
 But those traits did not stop or begin at the March.
 I am marching because of what happened AFTER.
 And what DIDN’T. I march because love is not exempt from critique, consistency or courage.
 I march because white supremacy is alive and well, even amongst those we want to trust.
 I march because I am interested in people more than the ‘idea’ of them.
 I march because I’m still angry, and still hopeful, and still threatened.
 I march to release responsibility of others and choose my own joy.
 I march to prove to myself it’s still worth it.
 I read, I listen, I question, I breathe and I change.
 I march to hold myself and the world I love accountable to its promises.
 I am marching again because I know to master anything, you’ve simply got to practice.”